About Dhulikhel

 Mountains and goat farm around Dhulikhel

-Things to see and do around Dhulikhel
+Things to See and Do Around Dhulikhel

-You can easily visit Dhulikhel from Kathmandu on an independent day trip which can encompass both a walk around the old town temples and a hill walk. .For sunrises and mountain views you are better off staying overnight and doing the sunrise view walk at dawn.
+You can easily visit Dhulikhel from Kathmandu on an independent day trip, which can include a walk around the old town temples and a hill walk.
+For sunrises and mountain views, it's better to stay overnight and embark on the sunrise view walk at dawn.

-Bhagwati temple:
+Bhagwati Temple:

-The Bhagwati Temple was reconstructed in 1647 CE by King Jagat Malla of Bhaktapur but there is no record of its original construction date.Bhagwati temple in Duhulikel The temple is one of the tallest in Kathmandu further helped, visually, by the fact it’s built on the highest point of the town and on some platforms.
+The Bhagwati Temple was reconstructed in 1647 CE by King Jagat Malla of Bhaktapur, but there is no record of its original construction date.
+The temple is one of the tallest in Kathmandu, further enhanced visually by its location on the highest point of the town and on some platforms.
+The lower roof is decorated with corner curves and small birds standing on them.
+The upper roof is similar in decoration but is made from gilt copper, and the birds are extremely small.

 Narayanthan Temple:

-The temple is often locked and surrounded by a fenced to prevent theft of the shrine inside.
-Gilded birds adorn the roof corners
+The temple is often locked and surrounded by a fence to prevent theft of the shrine inside.
+Gilded birds adorn the roof corners.
+The courtyard here is often surrounded by locals sitting out in resthouses or tending to small stalls.

 Harisiddhi Temple:

-The Indian emperor Bikramaditya, founder of “Bikram Sambat”, came to Nepal and brought his beloved goddess Harisiddhi with him.
+The Indian emperor Bikramaditya, founder of “Bikram Sambat,” came to Nepal and brought his beloved goddess Harisiddhi with him.

 Dhulikhel Bazaar:

-From the Harisiddhi temple there are several smaller temples along the route to Dhulikhel Bazzar which strangely is devoid of any monuments of note.
-Today the square is a mix of new and old businesses.
-Dhulikhel, Bazaar Nepal
+From the Harisiddhi temple, there are several smaller temples along the route to Dhulikhel Bazaar, which strangely lacks any monuments of note.
+Today, the square is a mix of new and old businesses.
+At the end of the bazaar is Sarasoti Pokhari, where there is a statue to the goddess of art and knowledge.

-Dhulikhel Mountain views & Hill walks
+Dhulikhel Mountain Views & Hill Walks

 There are two main hill walks and hikes from Dhulikhel.
 The first departs from the bazaar and leads all the way up to a Kali shrine at the top with stunning views of the Himalayas.
 The second leads from the shrine all the way to Panauti and is known as the Namobuddha circuit.

-Saraswoti to Kali Shrine hill walk:
+Saraswoti to Kali Shrine Hill Walk:

-Leaving the main bazaar/Saraswoti pond continue on the main road.
-Keep walking until you get to a large junction with a grassy fenced-in area nearby along with a large tree.1000 steps in DhulikhelTake the path leading to the upper right (not the smaller one further to the right).
-You’ll soon come to a red-brick archway leading to many steps.
+Leaving the main bazaar/Saraswoti pond, continue on the main road.
+Keep walking until you get to a large junction with a grassy fenced-in area nearby along with a large tree.

 Continue all the way to the top of the steps where a series of dirt trails appear.
 Continue walking straight ahead just a few steps past the junction and look out on the left for another series of steps just past a small blue hut.
-Kali temple in Dhulikhel, NepalThere’s a signpost here pointing the way up the steps to the Kali Shrine or on straight for the Namobuddha trail.

 Kali Shrine

-The Kali shrine is dedicated to the goddess of time, change, power and creation.
+The Kali shrine is dedicated to the goddess of time, change, power, and creation.
 A manifestation of Durga.
-Shiva is her consort and you can see his trident in front of the shrine.
-To the rear of the compound you will see the viewing platform.
-From here views of the Himalayas can be seen on a clear day over the valley below
+Shiva is her consort, and you can see his trident in front of the shrine.
+To the rear of the compound, you will see the viewing platform.
+From here, views of the Himalayas can be seen on a clear day over the valley below.

-Entrance fees to Dhulikhel
+Entrance Fees to Dhulikhel

 Getting to Dhulikhel